 While I have been alive to these other parcels in social circulation, my personal experience has been of unconscious and conscious identification with the parcel wrapped in the narrative of “cis-gendered manhood.”
 My wrapping is also printed on white, thickly rich and European paper.
 I am conscious enough to recognize the advantages this wrapping has given me, yet my worldview remains directed by forty-five years of this narrative.
 It has rarely felt as if the prize inside was worth the heavy burden requiring constant carrying effort.
-As Kimmel (1996) argued in his seminal work on the construction of manhood, the parcel is not always safe to handle and offers only a “perilous masculinity” which, as Ruby and Heine note, reveals “that manhood is tenuous and fragile.
+As Kimmel argued in his seminal work on the construction of manhood, the parcel is not always safe to handle and offers only a “perilous masculinity” which, as Ruby and Heine note, “is tenuous and fragile.
 That is, in most cultures, manhood is earned through social displays, competition and aggression, and is socially, rather than biologically determined” (450).
-As Vandello et al (2008) have shown, manhood is a precarious state, easily lost and requiring constant validation.
+As Vandello et al have shown, manhood is a precarious state, easily lost and requiring constant validation.
 One of the key ways in which this constant validation is practiced is through the food we eat; and the broader exploitation of animals as nonhuman beings for those foodstuffs and the other products we gain benefit from, in reinforcing the stories of ourselves as gendered and speciated beings.

-There is no way I can discuss with authority the experience of what it has been to identify, consciously or unconsciously, acceptingly or coerced, as a biologically sexed woman, with femininity as an identity, or as a person of colour, a non-binary, gay, lesbian, queer or trans person; although, being raised for the majority of my early life in an all-female household has given me less “masculine” ideals to live up to, and more “feminine” modes of life as instruction (Lockwood 2016).
-The outcome, at least for this chapter, is that while I learn from and engage with ecofeminist critical practices that underpin robust vegan scholarship, I do not write here comfortably on the experiences of feminine or feminized gender roles; nor hypermasculine experiences.
+There is no way I can discuss with authority the experience of what it has been to identify, consciously or unconsciously, acceptingly or coerced, as a biologically sexed woman, with femininity as an identity, or as a person of color, a non-binary, gay, lesbian, queer or trans person; although, being raised for the majority of my early life in an all-female household has given me less “masculine” ideals to live up to, and more “feminine” modes of life as instruction (Lockwood The Pig in Thin Air).
+The outcome, at least for this chapter, is that while I learn from and engage with ecofeminist critical practices that underpin robust vegan scholarship, I do not write here comfortably on the experiences of feminine or feminized gender roles – nor on hypermasculine experiences.
 Yet a focus on masculinities is timely, with the need for more men to “do” critical gender work within vegan studies.
-As Wright (2019b) told me in personal communication: “Until straight, white men decide that they are willing to stand up to other straight, white men … and call them out for their racism, sexism, speciesism, and homophobia, then this is where we are, and this is why most men aren’t vegan.
+As Wright told me in personal communication: “Until straight, white men decide that they are willing to stand up to other straight, white men … and call them out for their racism, sexism, speciesism, and homophobia, then this is where we are, and this is why most men aren’t vegan.
 I can talk all day about veganism, but who cares?
 I’m just a woman.”

 If that is the case, we need to ask—all of us, “men” and “women,” but especially “straight, white men”—who exactly does the construction of gender identities serve?
 If binary gender norms are a deranged and dangerous package of limiting experiences and beliefs, what price are we paying to play this game?
 And who suffers most from the imposition of these insane, controlling practices?